floswald/floswald-source/content/publication/housing-stock/index.md

 # 4 = Technical report
 # 5 = Book
 # 6 = Book chapter
-publication_types = ["3"]
+publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "R&R at International Economic Review" publication_short = "R&R at IER"
+publication = "International Economic Review (forthcoming)" publication_short = "IER"

 # Abstract and optional shortened version.
 abstract = "Which housing characteristics are important for understanding homeownership rates?
-How are housing characteristics priced in the rental and owner-occupied markets?
-And what can the answers to the previous questions tell us about economic theories of contracting frictions in housing?
-Using the English Housing Survey, we estimate a selection model of the allocation of properties to the owner-occupied and rental sectors.
+How are housing characteristics priced in rental and owner-occupied markets?
+What can answers to these questions tell us about economic theories of homeownership?
+Using the English Housing Survey, we estimate a selection model of property allocations to the owner-occupied and rental sectors.
 Structural characteristics and unobserved quality are important for selection.
 Location is not.
-Accounting for selection is important for estimates of rent-to-price ratios and can explain some puzzling correlations between rent-to-price ratios and homeownership rates.
-These patterns are consistent with, among others, hypotheses of contracting frictions in the rental market likely related to housing maintenance." abstract_short = "Which housing characteristics are important for understanding homeownership rates?
+Accounting for selection is important for rent-to-price ratio estimates and explains some puzzling correlations between rent-to-price ratios and homeownership rates.
+These patterns are consistent with, among others, hypotheses of rental market contracting frictions related to housing maintenance." abstract_short = "Which housing characteristics are important for understanding homeownership rates?
 How are housing characteristics priced in the rental and owner-occupied markets?"

 # Featured image thumbnail (optional)